j-scu486/books4u/README.md

 - Platform should be set to PHP 7.4 on Linux 2 instance
 - Upload code from zip file
 - Select "Configure more options"
-- Under "Software", set document root to "public"
+- Under "Software", set document root to "/public"
 - Under "Database", set engine to mysql, version 8.x.
 Username and password as desired
 - Create environment.